aimms/how-to/Articles/40/40-data-server-load-results.rst

 #.
 Define the ``completionCallback`` argument of ``pro::DelegateToServer`` call as this procedure to trigger the retrieval.

 #.
-Create a procedure to load the case file corresponding to the retrieved ``RequestID`` and link it secondary page actions.
+Create a procedure to load the case file corresponding to the retrieved ``RequestID`` and link it to an action in a secondary page.

 Retrieving the ``RequestID``
 """""""""""""""""""""""""""""""